Deciding on a Point of View for Your Story

 - Multi-PoV stories tend to include more subplots, as each viewpoint character comes with their own goals and obstacles.

-- In a single PoV novel, the reader spends all of their time with a single character, while in multi-PoV stories the narrative is dispersed across the various characters.
+- In a single PoV novel, the reader spends all of their time with a single character, while in multi-PoV stories the narrative is dispersed across several members of your cast.
 This allows you to cast a wider net at the cost of some depth.

 - Multiple point of view stories are a bit trickier to structure and balance, but it’s not that bad.

-Here are some additional things to consider if you are leaning towards a multiple point of view novel:
+Here are some additional considerations if you are leaning towards a multiple point of view novel:

 Managing viewpoint changes